War. Heresy. Madness.

 Now, General Kel Khiruev’s fleet, racing to the Severed March to stop a fresh enemy incursion, has fallen under Jedao’s sway.
 Only Khiruev’s aide, Lieutenant Colonel Kel Brezan, is able to shake off the influence of the brilliant but psychotic Jedao.

 The rogue general seems intent on defending the hexarchate, but can Khiruev—or Brezan—trust him?
-For that matter, can they trust Kel Command, or will their own rulers wipe out the whole swarm to destroy one man?
+For that matter, can they trust Kel Command, or will their own rulers wipe out the whole swarm to destroy one man in Raven Stratagem.

 I received an eARC of Raven Stratagem from Netgalley courtesy of the publisher, Solaris, in exchange for an honest review.